datastax/spark-cassandra-connector/README.md

  - Plays nice with Cassandra Virtual Nodes

 ## Download
-This project has been published in Maven Central repository.
+This project has been published to the Maven Central Repository.
-For SBT to download the connector binaries, sources and javadoc, put this into your project SBT config:
+For SBT to download the connector binaries, sources and javadoc, put this in your project SBT config:

     libraryDependencies += "com.datastax.spark" %% "spark-cassandra-connector" % "1.0.0-beta1" withSources() withJavadoc()